Elnix90/Notes/README.md

 ## 🚀 Roadmap

+* [ ] Enable default light/dark or more custom or all colors
 * [ ] Note attachments (images, audio)
 * [ ] Notes reordering
 * [ ] Notes resizable